As always, with a new year comes new trends in the world of retail and ecommerce.

 Retail Trend #9: Increased Use of Chatbots

-As Covid-19 has limited in-person experiences, retailers have had to severely reduce face-to-face customer support.
+As Covid-19 has limited in-person experiences, retailers have had to severely reduce face-to-face customer support and lean towards more innovative trends in retail.
 To meet customers where they are, more and more companies have embraced chatbots and personal assistants.
 The retail industry was already using this technology prior to the pandemic, along with the banking and healthcare sectors.
 In fact, chatbots are projected to save these industries over $11 billion by 2023.

 It’s also important to note that chatbots can go above and beyond recreating in-person experiences — they can create fun, new experiences unique to the digital space.
 For instance, in 2016 Sephora used the Kik app to create a personalized prom experience for high schoolers.
 Partnering with influencer Helen Philips, the brand encouraged subscribers to submit questions for her live tutorial via Kik.
 They also pushed alerts and prompts on the chatbot prior to the event, which drove engagement on Kik, as well as to the Facebook Live broadcast.